 - ii.
 Rules will be enforced primarily by the honor system.
 Players will be expected to rule whether or not a hit was legal or they were legally eliminated.
 Referees may also call players out if it is apparent to them that the player was hit but then did not leave the playing area. - iii.
 The Head Referee will maintain the official scorecard and document the final score after the completion of the game. - iv.
 The Head Referee is empowered to call the game at any time for reasons of safety. - v.
 The Head Referee's responsibility will be to rule on any situation in which teams cannot agree. - vi.
 A team may appeal to the Head Referee if they feel an opposing team or player has violated any rule. - vii.
 THE HEAD REFEREE'S DECISION IS FINAL.
 Player must honor all decisions made by the Head Referee. - viii.
 Head Referees may warn and penalize players who display unsportsmanlike conduct.
-Penalties may result in the following - a. a warning - b. an out b.
-Unsportsmanlike conduct

-- c. an ejection for the player for the match - d. a suspension for the player for multiple matches - e. a forfeiture of the game - f. a forfeiture of the match
+Penalties may result in the following - a. a warning - b. an out - c. an ejection for the player for the match - d. a suspension for the player for multiple matches - e. a forfeiture of the game - f. a forfeiture of the match - ix.
+Referees will be obtained from other teams in the league.
+The teams designated to supply the referees will be determined prior to the start of the season.
+Typically, referees will be supplied by a team playing immediately after or immediately before the current game. - x.
+Failure of your team to supply a referee may result in a penalty (see recommendations below).